FrosTiK-SD/mongik/readme.md

 }
 ```

-You can use the individual clients also for more granular control but we will not talk about here as documentation of that can be found in their respective docs.
+You can also use the individual clients for more granular control.

+### All done!

-Now you can check out the `db` folder to check out the method exported and just replace the DB calls in your code with the exported functions of `Mongik` to enjoy caching and enhanced parsing.
+Now you can check out the `db` folder to see the methods exported.
+Replace the DB calls in your code with the exported functions of `Mongik` to enjoy caching and enhanced parsing!